hacka-tron/CryptoKing/README.md

 * ~~Add validation~~
 * ~~Add a bar graph to track the values of different currencies in real time!~~
 * ~~Have data persist upon reloads~~
+* Finally adding comments!!(Probably shouldn't be a feature)
 * Add login feature for currencies
 * Add the ability to choose the initial dollar ammount
 * Add graphs and tools to track portfolio